 In the video we meet Russell Alexander, the man who the award is named after, an associate and an intern who were all on the call with the winner.
 We learn what life is like for students studying during the pandemic, how to manage work and extracurricular activities while studying, how to ace a competition, and what to put on an application to score points with the judges.
-Yes, all of that in just about eight minutes and thirty-nine seconds.
 Plus the joy of watching someone react to being told they won something.

 Her eyes widened and her jaw dropped.
 “Oh my goodness you’re actually kidding.
 You’re joshing me,” said Trent University student Mary Hallett upon learning that she was indeed the winner of the competition.
 Alexander had to tell her that they weren’t kidding at all and that she was the successful applicant chosen for this year’s Russell Alexander Collaborative Family Lawyers’ $2,500 scholarship.